Jacobdcrewe/COE528/README.md

 Lab 4 - two programs.
 One that creates/tests for a text file and writes to it and outputs the values to the console.
 One that outputs the total cost and categories of each food item.

-Final Project - A bookstore system.
+Final Project - A bookstore system done as a group project.
 Signing in as admin (user:admin, password:admin) allows you to manage books and users.
 Signing in as a user allows you to "buy" a book in the software.